upperstream/ansible-roles/development/README.md

 If a list `android_tools` is defined, this role also installs Android develop environment depending on its elements:

+* `aosp` - AOSP source code and tools
 * `cuttlefish` - Android Cuttlefish
 * `platform-tools` - Android SDK platform tools
 * `sdktools` - Android SDK command line tools

 Tools are installed in `remote_user`'s home directory.

+### AOSP

+If the variable `aosp_dir` is defined, it instructs the directory that AOSP source code is downloaded in.

 ### Android SDK command line tools